flatscrew/rasterflow-docs/content/2.operations/map/fractal-trace.md

 ---
 title: Fractal Trace
-description: "Transform the image with the fractals"
+description: "Transform the image with the fractals."
 links:
   - label: "gegl:fractal-trace"
     to: "https://gegl.org/operations/gegl-fractal-trace"